 HMRC aim to make payments within 28 days for SMEs claiming research and development (R&D) tax credits.
 Corporation Tax repayments can be much quicker, and sometimes come through within a week of your claim being filed.
-Large company claims usually take longer due to the greater complexity of their business.
+Large company claims (under the RDEC incentive) usually take longer to pay due to the greater complexity of their business.

 HMRC expect to be able to make R&D tax credit payments to you within 28 days of your SME claim being submitted.
-However, this does not include the 5-7 days it can take for the money to arrive in your bank account once the claim has been approved.
+However, the R&D tax credit repayment time does not include the 10 days it can take for the money to arrive in your bank account once your R&D claim has been approved.
 So overall, it could take around 35 days in total from the submission of your claim to receiving your R&D tax credit.

-Corporation Tax refunds generally take less time to process.
-This is because they can be issued through an automatic process that doesn’t require an inspector’s direct intervention to make the payment.
+Corporation Tax refunds generally take less time to process than your R&D tax credit repayment.
+This is because they can be issued through an automatic process that doesn’t require an HMRC inspector’s direct intervention to make the payment.

-If there are any complexities to the payment (such as refunds generated by carrying back losses), the claim might require manual intervention as HMRC’s automated systems won’t always recognize them.
-This, in turn, can affect payment processing times.
+If there are any complexities to the payment — such as refunds generated by carrying back losses — the claim might require manual intervention as HMRC’s automated systems won’t always recognise them.
+This, in turn, can influence R&D tax credit payment processing times.

-As with most businesses, the speed at which HMRC pay out your claim can be affected by seasonal availability and internal workloads.
+The speed at which HMRC pay out your R&D claim can be affected by seasonal availability and internal workloads.
 In particular, payments during the peak periods for company year-ends (March, September and December), may take longer due to the volume of payments being processed.
-For more detail, you might like to read more about how long it takes for HMRC to review a claim.
+For more detail, you might like to read more about how long it takes for HMRC to review an R&D tax credit claim.

 Large companies and R&D tax credit payment timescales

 These factors also affect claims made by large companies.
-In general, large-company R&D tax credit claims take longer to process, often because they are part of a more complex Corporation Tax return.
+In general, large company RDEC claims take longer to process, often because they are part of a more complex Corporation Tax return.
 The process can also be prolonged if the company has other specialist areas, such as transfer-pricing, that need to be considered.
 But again, this depends on the company, the complexity of its tax requirements, and what kind of relationship the company has with HMRC.